aesareen/ABAFraudNLP/data/scraped_results/fraud-prevention-when-the-customer-isnt-always-right.md

 ###  Christopher Delporte
 Christopher Delporte is a senior editor for the ABA Banking Journal and vice president of editorial strategy for member communications at the American Bankers Association.
 ### Related Posts
+###  ABA Fraudcast: The bank that breaks the spell
+Compliance and Risk
+November 12, 2025
+Santander UK’s scam-interruption team confronts delicate issues customers in difficult moments.
 ###  Fed finalizes revisions to rating system for large banks
 Compliance and Risk
 November 5, 2025